pabloinsente/pabloinsente.github.io/_posts/2020-02-14-the-mcculloch-pitts-artificial-neuron-model.md

     Activation: 0

-## Application: boolean algebra using the MccCulloch-Pitts artificial neuron
+## Application: boolean algebra using the McCulloch-Pitts artificial neuron

 Understanding how logical thinking works has been one of the main goals of cognitive scientists since the creation of the field.
 One way to approach the study of logical thinking is by building an artificial system able to perform logical operations. [*Truth tables*](https://en.wikipedia.org/wiki/Truth_table) are a schematic way to express the behavior of *boolean functions*, which are essentially logical operations.
 Here, we will use the McCulloch-Pitts model to replicate the behavior of a few boolean functions, as expressed in their respective truth tables.
 Notice that I'm using the term "function" to describe boolean logic, but you may find that the term "logic gate" is also widely used, particularly in the electronic circuits literature where this kind of function is fundamental.